 The Compress PDF endpoint reduces the file size of a PDF without changing its visual appearance.
 You can also enable linearization so the first page loads faster when the PDF is opened over a network.

-In the sandbox environment, the compression result may be limited because our watermark image is automatically added to the document.
+Note: In the sandbox environment, the compression result may be limited because our watermark image is automatically added to the document.
 As a result, the file size will be increased.
 We recommend testing this endpoint in the production environment.

 Endpoint